dhyansraj/emigo-enhanced/README.md

   <img style='height: auto; width: 35%; object-fit: contain' src="./Emigo.png">
 </p>

-# Emigo: Future of Agentic Development in Emacs
+# Emigo Enhanced: Agentic Development in Emacs with Better UX

-Emigo intends to be an intelligent, agentic Emacs-native AI assistant that understands and interacts with your codebase.
-Brought to you by the creators of [Emacs Application Framework](https://github.com/emacs-eaf/emacs-application-framework) and [lsp-bridge](https://github.com/manateelazycat/lsp-bridge), built on the shoulders of giants like [Cursor](https://www.cursor.com/en), [Aider](https://github.com/paul-gauthier/aider) and [Cline](https://github.com/sturdy-dev/cline), Emigo is the spiritual successor to [Aidermacs](https://github.com/MatthewZMD/aidermacs), reimagined from the ground up for Emacs.
+**Emigo Enhanced** is a fork of [Emigo](https://github.com/MatthewZMD/emigo) with significant UX improvements, better error handling, and developer-friendly features.
+Built on top of the excellent foundation by the creators of [Emacs Application Framework](https://github.com/emacs-eaf/emacs-application-framework) and [lsp-bridge](https://github.com/manateelazycat/lsp-bridge).

+## ✨ What's New in Emigo Enhanced

+- **🎨 Visual Feedback**: Claude Code-style tool call display with syntax highlighting
+- **⚡ Response Indicator**: Animated spinner shows when AI is working
+- **🛡️ Better Error Handling**: Clear, actionable error messages with fix suggestions
+- **🎯 Command Preview**: See `$ command` before execution
+- **⚙️ Transient Menu**: Interactive menu for all settings and actions
+- **🚀 Auto-Approve**: Optional automatic command execution
+- **📊 Tool Call Display**: Beautiful formatting for all tool interactions

+All features are **backward compatible** with upstream Emigo.
+See [INSTALL.md](INSTALL.md) for setup instructions.

+## ⚠️ Status

-## ⚠️ Emigo is under *very* active development, experimentation, and rapid-prototyping ⚠️
+Emigo is under active development.
+This fork adds stability and UX improvements while staying compatible with upstream.

-The project is at its early-stage.
-Expect frequent breaking changes and unstable features.
-Please use only for testing, try it out and report issues - your feedback helps shape Emigo!

 ## Key Features